New Jersey Interlock Program

 Will I Be Given An Ignition Interlock Device?

-In addition to the standard monetary penalties, judges must sentence second and third-time DWI offenders to either install an ignition interlock device or revoke their vehicle’s registration entirely.
-At their discretion, judges can sentence first-time offenders to the ignition interlock as well.
+In addition to license suspension, monetary penalties, and alcohol education, judges must sentence first, second, and third-time DWI offenders to install an ignition interlock device.

 What About Other Cars?

-The driver sentenced under this law cannot drive any vehicle that does not have the device installed.
-New Jersey’s Motor Vehicle Commission (MVC) will imprint a notation on your driver’s license making this prohibition clear, and they’ll enter the requirement on your driving record.
+The driver sentenced under this law cannot drive any vehicle, including work vehicles, that do not have the device installed.
+New Jersey’s Motor Vehicle Commission (MVC) will imprint a notation on your driver’s license making this prohibition clear, and they will enter the requirement on your driving record.